 three sided figure with one angle equal to 90 degrees.
 A 90 degree angle is

-called a right angle and that is where the right triangle gets its name.
+called a right angle which gives the right triangle its name.

 We define the side of the triangle opposite from the right angle to

-be the hypotenuse, h.
+be the hypotenuse.
 It is the longest side of the three sides

 of the right triangle.
 The word "hypotenuse" comes from two Greek words